- This event has passed.

 - Population Health – How are providers meeting the health care needs of the community?

-- What other future solutions outside of HSRI such as self-insurance, CDH plans, level-funding plans, wellness incentive plans?
+- Can other options such as self-insurance, consumer driven health plans, level-funding plans and wellness incentive plans affect change?
 Can short-term and association health care plans possibly take off?

-Sponsorship and advertising opportunities still available.
+Sponsorship and exhibitor tables still available.
 Contact Advertising@pbn.com or 680-4800 for more information.